nerdfiles/hypermedia-orientation/index.md

 point is that we often determine the naming pattern of [class]es or [id]s based on these properties at the outset: we are developing the interface at the initial baptism of a property-level name.

+# Remedial: Representation

+We might think property level description is enough to say we have "re-presented" a state of affairs, but one is really as complex as we want to make it.
+From what does representation begin?
+This is what REST is about: how is representation possible?
+What is its structure?
+Or conditions for its possibility?
+The point of REST is that a resource is minimally self-navigable, it is systematic and functional (CRUD and CRUD navigation).
+It has a graph that shows all possible actions for the representation, its inner world-thought.

+Indeed, the "next" relation re-presents an action to be taken, logically, but its presentation is up to the client.
+Any relation is up to interpretation logically prior its functional and structural features, its autonomy and intentionality is constrained to functional and structural possibility.
+It's different kind of UI dev.
+But relation can be mapped to a FORM, moreover N relations can be mapped to metacomputational PROCEDURE as FORM to start partial or midway computations at a trigger relational name, discoverable and reason-able in relation syntactic features.

 # Brass Syntax